Getting started with Tehama Administration

 - Log in to the Tehama Web UI.

-- Click the name of the Room for which you want to create a Desktop template.
+- Click the name of the Enclave for which you want to create a Desktop template.

-- In the resulting screen (the Room interface), click on the CONFIGURE tab.
+- In the resulting screen (the Enclave interface), click on the CONFIGURE tab.

 Click ADD LINUX DESKTOP TEMPLATE in the top right corner of the page.